Introduction to my 20 Years as a Jeweller

 The gold and silver used to create your jewellery, are traceable all the way back to the mine it came from.
 My Fairmined wholesaler is Fairever and so far my Fairmined Eco gold comes from Peru.

-Customers have two choices when ordering a piece of jewellery from me; Fairmined or recycled resourced precious metals.
+Customers have two choices when ordering a piece of jewellery from me.
+Fairmined or remodelling their own old gold.

-Gold and silver can be easily be recycled.
+Gold and platinum can be easily be repurposed.
 Since the beginning of my career, 20 years ago, this is a resource I use regularly.
-The recycling of precious metals is nothing new.
+The transforming of precious metals is nothing new.
 It has been practised for centuries, where jewellery and ornaments are melted down to make new pieces.

 Your jewellery can be created in silver, gold, palladium or platinum, with or without gemstones.